vbookshelf/myOfflineAi-PrivacyFirst/README.md

 - Chat with Ollama models
 - Create multimodal Ai tools
 - Local.
 Transparent.
 Free.
+- Users don't need to trust, because they have complete control.

 myOfflineAi is a single-file Flask app - HTML, CSS, JS and Python code are all in one file (app.py).
 This makes the code easy to audit.